 How can risk be required?
 Well, it's not actually a risk that's required but rather a return that's required.
-Taking a client's circumstances, resources and goals as inputs, advisers can use their planning software to determine the return required to achieve goals ... and there will be a level of risk associated with that return, hence a risk required.
+Taking a client's circumstances, resources and goals as inputs, Financial Planners can use their planning software to determine the people may buy motor scooters just to get around, for short trips.
+They don't see this as carrying a risk, yet statistics show that people over 50 who ride a motor scooter are likely to have an accident.
+But most of the people who buy them are not aware of the statistics, so their perception is of a much lower risk.